krakjoe/parallel/README.md

     /*
     * Shall make a buffered channel with the given name and capacity
     * @param string name
-    * @param int    capacity may be -1 for unlimited, or a positive integer
+    * @param int    capacity may be Channel::Infinite, or a positive integer
     * @throws \parallel\Exception if arguments are invalid
     * @throws \parallel\Exception if channel already exists */